Jimreed91/Jimreed91/README.md

   ### Building a Node app with authentication from the ground up
-  Coming having started with RoR, building with node certainly requires a deeper understanding and that's exactly what I came away with!
+  Coming from using primarily RoR, building with node certainly requires a deeper understanding and that's exactly what I came away with!
 Frontend is coming soon for this one :)

   <img align="center" width="40px" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/nodejs/nodejs-original.svg"
        > => [Node BlogList](https://github.com/Jimreed91/node-blog)